bomanaps/zeam/pkgs/metrics/README.md

 1.  `metrics.init()` is called once to set up the metric registry and define all histograms, counters, and gauges.
 2.  `metrics.startListener()` is called to spawn a background thread that runs an HTTP server.
-3. This server listens on port `9667` and exposes all registered metrics at the `/metrics` endpoint, making them available for a Prometheus server to scrape.
+3. This server listens on a configurable port (default: `9667`) and exposes all registered metrics at the `/metrics` endpoint, making them available for a Prometheus server to scrape.

+**Note**: For freestanding targets (zkvm runs), the metrics system operates in no-op mode and does not start an HTTP server.

+## Freestanding Target Support

+The metrics library automatically detects freestanding targets (like zkvm runs) and operates in no-op mode:

+- **Host targets**: Full metrics functionality with HTTP server
+- **Freestanding targets**: No-op metrics that don't use system calls like `std.net` or `std.Thread`

+This ensures compatibility with zero-knowledge proof environments where traditional networking and threading are not available.

 ## Running for Visualization (Local Setup)